 Every reputation management campaign includes a lot of brainstorming.
-Which websites to build, which web content to develop, which headlines to use for SEO and ORM purposes.
+We think about which websites to build, which web content to develop (text, video, social, graphics, images, etc.), which headlines to use for SEO and ORM purposes.
 This article will help you understand some of the best ways to brainstorm content for reputation management.

 Brainstorming can be tough.
-James Franco did a pretty good documentary on the creative process the folks at Saturday Night Live take to come up with a great show each week.
-The bottom line is: it’s a lot of work.
+James Franco did a pretty good documentary on the creative process the folks at Saturday Night Live use to come up with a great show each week.
+The bottom line is: brainstorming is a lot of work.

 If you could be a tree, any tree, what tree would you be?

-So, if you’re brainstorming online reputation ideas by yourself, how do you harness your unique strategy for maximal efficiency?
+If you are brainstorming online reputation ideas by yourself, how do you harness your unique strategy for maximum efficiency?
 And if you’re with a group or team, how do you combine the intellectual firepower of each person at the table for a stable, productive brainstorming session?

 Make brainstorming a part of your culture